Park Tae-joon

-Park Tae-joon (October 24, 1927 – December 13, 2011) was a South Korean business tycoon, war hero, political leader, and philanthropist.
+Park Tae-joon (Korean: 박태준; 24 October 1927 – 13 December 2011) was a South Korean business tycoon and politician who briefly served as the prime minister of South Korea in 2000.

-His most renowned accomplishment includes founding of POSCO and growing it into one of the world's largest and most successful steel companies during his multi-decade tenure as Chairman and CEO.
+His most renowned accomplishment includes founding of POSCO and growing it into one of the world's largest and most successful steel companies during his multi-decade tenure as chairman and CEO.
 For this, he was often called the "Korean Andrew Carnegie".
 Earlier in his life, he served in the South Korean Army and led several platoons during the Korean War and eventually reaching the rank of Major General.
-He also founded POSTECH (leading research university in Korea), the Pohang Steelers soccer team, and the POSCO TJ Park Foundation.
-As a politician, he served for four months as Prime Minister of South Korea.
+He also founded POSTECH (leading research university in Korea), the Pohang Steelers soccer team, and the POSCO TJ Park Foundation which was preceded by the Steel Scholarship Foundation.
 His pen name was Chungam.

-Biography

 Early years

-He was born on October 24, 1927 in Busan.
+He was born on October 24, 1927, in Busan.
 When he was six years old, he moved to Japan where his father was working, but returned to his homeland following Korea's independence.

 Education

-Whilst in Japan he entered the University of Waseda, but returned to Korea without graduating.
+Whilst in Japan he entered the Waseda University, but returned to Korea without graduating.
 Following his return he studied at the Korea Military Academy and became a 6th Graduate, followed by a time of study at National Defense University Graduate School.
+In 1945, Park Tae-joon, who was studying mechanical engineering at Waseda University in Japan, returned to Korea after the liberation and immediately enrolled in the 6th class of the South Korean Military Academy (Korean Military Academy).
+During his cadet years, he formed a teacher-student relationship with Captain Park Chung Hee, who was then the commander of the 1st company and an instructor in ballistics.
+After being commissioned as a lieutenant, he experienced the Korean War firsthand, dedicating his youth to defending the country with his exceptional leadership skills.
+Following the military coup on May 16, 1961, Park Tae-joon was selected by Park Chung Hee, the chairman of the Supreme Council for National Reconstruction, to serve as his chief secretary and later began working as the highest-ranking official in charge of industry and commerce.

 He and other Korean military officers completed a bachelor's degree in a four-year standard university as required by the government.
 They had served in the army without completing a standard degree course after the liberation and it was the government's measure to build the Korea Military Academy (then called the South Korea Guard Academy) for officers to have a standard degree course (after 11th graduation).
 The government had noticed that they needed a commissioned education for officers to have bachelor's degree course in government level.
 The degree awarded from Dankook University is the only one which is acknowledged by Korea.